Introduction to Career support

 These sessions help researchers understand the importance of patient and public input and how to improve its use in their own work.

-More information and resources on PPI can be found on our Involvement Resources for Researchers page.
+More information and resources on PPI can be found on our Patient and Public Involvement and Engagement in Research page.

 Assessing patient and public involvement in our applications